OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Personal_folders.md

 Every user can upload every supported file here.
 This folder can be used as temporary storage and to get access to files from different servers.
-Here OpenOlat works linke a cloud.
+Here OpenOlat works like a cloud.

-Additionally that data, which is downloaded in the data archiving is saved here as well.
+Additionally, that data, which is downloaded in the data archiving, is saved here as well.

  _Public_

 Files, which should be available for other OpenOlat users, can be stored in this folder.
-The public folder is visible in the user's visiting card.
+The public folder is visible in the user's business card.
 In the personal tools in Other users you can search for the user who uploaded a file for you.
 This simplifies the data exchange between OpenOlat users.